ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/elasticsearch-snapshots-to-minio/index.md

 /usr/share/elasticsearch/bin/elasticsearch-plugin install repository-s3
 ```

-An S3 client named `default` will be created after plugin installed.
+An S3 client named `default` will be created after the plugin is installed.
 Actions to be taken can be performed by this client.
-We will define the `access_key` and `secret_key` information to the default client for accessing minio.
+We will define the `access_key` and `secret_key` information to the default client for accessing Minio.

 ```bash
 /usr/share/elasticsearch/bin/elasticsearch-keystore add s3.client.default.secret_key